It took only 10 days after the final passage of Bill C-14, the new federal assisted dying law, for it to be challenged in court.

 At the heart of the lawsuit is Bill C-14’s restrictive eligibility criteria, which allows medical assistance in dying to only those individuals whose natural deaths are “reasonably foreseeable.”
 As a result, many Canadians suffering intolerably from a grievous and irremediable illness — and therefore qualify for assisted dying under the rules laid out in the Supreme Court’s decision in Carter v.
 Canada — are now prevented by law from accessing their hard-won Charter right to a peaceful and dignified death.

-While the government has said that medical assistance in dying is not exclusively for those with terminal illnesses, doctors have already been advised by lawyers to err on the side of caution and only assist those individuals whose deaths are imminent.
+While the government has said that medical assistance in dying is not exclusively for those with terminal illnesses, clinicians, in some cases, are being advised by lawyers to err on the side of caution and only assist those individuals whose deaths are imminent.

 For individuals who face intolerable suffering with no immediate end in sight, this new law provides no peace of mind.
 Canadians suffering from conditions like multiple sclerosis, spinal stenosis, Parkinson’s disease, and Huntington’s disease have been effectively stripped of a right they were granted by the Supreme Court of Canada.